Crimson Desert: How to Upgrade Your Camp – Dispatch & Farm Guide

 • #1 – Construction/Expansion missions

-Anything with a build icon (ranch, farm upgrades, new facilities).
+Anything that builds (ranch, farm upgrades, new facilities).
 Keep these running until they’re done.

 • #2 – Money missions